MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

 This will take few minutes.
 1. Once completed, click **Next**.
 1. Select **Managed solution**, then click **Export**.
 Managed solutions are ALM best practice and must be utilized for exporting.
-To learn more refer to [Solution concepts](https://learn.microsoft.com/en-us/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions)
+To learn more, see [Solution concepts](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions).
 ![Export solution](media/alm-export.png)
 1. Click on **Download** in the pop up to download your files.
 ![Download solution](media/alm-download.png)